 The initial global research on direct democracy was conducted for the Direct Democracy: The International IDEA Handbook published by International IDEA in 2008.
 A great number of organizations and individuals were involved in this research which was one of the major global studies of direct democracy.
-The data gathered for the Handbook were later transferred to the Direct Democracy section of the IDEA’s Unified Database.
+The data gathered for the Handbook were later transferred to the Direct Democracy section of the IDEA’s Global Database on Elections and Democracy.

 Taking into account the importance of direct democracy tools in strengthening citizens’ active participation in political decision making and considering the overall interest in the topic, International IDEA has conducted a more comprehensive global research of direct democracy during 2013-2014.
 The aim was to update the previous database and also expand its content by providing more in depth analyses of direct democracy instruments used in various countries.